Are you worried about how you can make your marketing communications GDPR compliant in time for the change in the law this year?

-This is a big subject, but for marketers it essentially means that you can no longer contact an individual without their consent, even if you are a business selling to another business.
+This is a big subject, but for marketers it essentially means that you might not be able to contact an individual without their consent, even if you are a business selling to another business.

-So, if you send out a regular newsletter to everyone in your database or like to email potential customers with special offers, you will need to ask their permission.
-If you generate business leads through telesales you will need permission from that person to contact them by phone.
+So, if you send out a regular newsletter to everyone in your database or like to email potential customers with special offers, you might need to ask their permission.
+If you generate business leads through telesales you might need permission from that person to contact them by phone.
 You will definitely need to be able to confirm where you got their details from and what information you hold.

 At first glance this may seem like a nightmare situation for businesses.
 But, by only targeting people who have agreed to hear from you it’s likely your marketing materials will receive a more positive response.

 How do I make my marketing GDPR compliant?

 We are offering a GDPR Marketing Compliance consultation where we will offer advice on what you would need to do to ensure compliance.
 Our recommended actions will give you the peace of mind that your CRM or database of contacts will adhere to the new regulations come May 2018.